jdlafferty/relational/rebuttals/nkpJ.md

 > STSN (Mondal et al., 2023) has used Transformer for RAVEN and PGM problems, which involve relational reasoning, how much would the Abstractor improve over Transformer in those tasks?

 This is an interesting empirical question.
 We leave this to future work.
+[Taylor may be able to comment further on this.]